stephanemartinw/responsible-wordpress-with-tachyons/README.md

 For that it proposes :

 * a minimal starter theme,
-* a plugin that proposes very simple and fully overridable elements (layout and skin),
+* a plugin that proposes very simple and fully overridable elements,

 so that Tachyons atomic classes can be used everywhere.